zwintox/CSharp-GradeBookApplication/README.md

 -	To run the application go into the project folder and type `dotnet run`
 -	To run the tests go into the project folder and type `dotnet test`

-# Your Job
+# Features you will impliment

-You've inherrited responsability to continue to develope the C Sharp Grade Book application.
-As such it's up to you to update and maintain the application to include newly requested functionality.
+- [ ] Add support for Ranked Grading

-## Features you will be adding to this project (and tasks necessary to complete implimentation):
+## Tasks necessary to complete implimentation (this isn't the only way, but it's the way we're scoring on.):

 - [ ] Add support for Ranked Grading
 	- [ ] Create an Enum `GradeBookType` containing the types of Gradebooks to be supported (Standard, Ranked, ESNU, OneToFour, SixPoint)